UviDTE-UviSpace/uvispace-documentation/docs/vehicle.rst

 __ arduino_

-It also has some PCB's.
-Fuel gauge PCB monitors few battery parameters as the **State Of Charge**, the *voltage* or the *temperature*.
+It also has some PCB's:

+- *Fuel gauge PCB* monitors few battery parameters as the **State Of Charge**, the *voltage* or the *temperature*.
 Theese values are transmitted via I2C protocol to the UGV controller.

-The battery charger PCB allow to charge the battery either using an external power supply or the Wireless Power Transfer System.
+- *Battery charger PCB* allow to charge the battery either using an external power supply or the Wireless Power Transfer System.

+- The *controller* PCB has an `Arduino all-in-one controller`__.
+This board communicates with the *main controller* in order to deal with two main tasks:

-The controller is an Arduino board that receive commands via wireless using a Zigbee module from the main controller.
-It has two main functions.
-One, transmit the battery parameters to the main controller so that it can know wheter the battery is in good conditions to continue working, and the other is deal with the navigation of the UGV.
+One, transmit the battery parameters to the main controller using a *Zigbee module* so that it can now if the battery is in good conditions to continue working, and the other is to deal with the navigation of the UGV.

+__ arduino_

+- *Zigbee module*

 .. _arduino: